Land of Warriors

 Clearfelling

-Clearfelling is an enigmatic pith settlement, shrouded in a thick, swirling purple fog that obscures everything within.
-The pith who inhabit this hidden enclave have severed ties with their larger culture, becoming a reclusive, unwelcoming, and secretive people.
+Clearfelling is a pith settlement, shrouded in a thick, swirling purple fog that obscures everything within.
+The pith who inhabit this hidden enclave have severed ties with their larger culture, becoming a reclusive and secretive people.
 Its exact location is a well-guarded secret, known only to a select and trusted few.
+In Lucanford whispers surround the pith of Clearfelling, their presence stirring unease among the people.
+Many believe they are in league with the sinister Cult of the Void or are bearers of unfathomable aberrations.
+Yet, if such affiliations exist, the pith of Clearfelling remain silent.
+Due to the superstitious nature of Lucan culture, Dunwilt scholars have attributed many of the legends of the redwoods to this reclusive culture."

 Moonfall Lake